We Inspire New Tastes!

 Corporate Chef, India

-- Bachelors in Hospitality and Hotel Administration, Institute of Hotel Management, New Dehli.
+• Bachelors in Hospitality and Hotel Administration, Institute of Hotel Management, New Dehli.

-- A specialist in organizing culinary experiences and providing food solutions.
+• A specialist in organizing culinary experiences and providing food solutions.

-- 13 years of experience with hotels.
+• 13 years of experience with hotels.

-- Chef De Cuisine with JW Marriot & the St. Regis.
+• Chef De Cuisine with JW Marriot & the St. Regis.

-- Passionate about Cricket and Ping Pong.
+• Passionate about Cricket and Ping Pong.

-- Avid guitar player and singer.
+• Avid guitar player and singer.

-- See Varun's Favourite Recipe
+See Varun's Favorite Recipe

 Shredded Filo Wrapped Chicken, stuffed Edam Cheese, Sweet chili fig and Mango salsa, Edible Flora